hpgrahsl/kryptonite-for-kafka/docs/security.md

 **Properties:**

 - **probabilistic:** each DEK is randomly generated; field ciphertexts produced by different sessions are cryptographically independent
-- **authenticated:** the DEK ciphertext includes a GCM authentication tag allowing to detected tampering on decryption
+- **authenticated:** the DEK ciphertext includes a GCM authentication tag allowing detection of tampering on decryption
 - **DEK rotation:** the DEK rotates automatically after a configurable number of encryptions or time window

 !!! question "When to use?"